opendp/opendp/docs/source/developer/development-environment.rst

    * - ``floating-point``
      - Enable to include measurements with floating-point vulnerabilities.
    * - ``bindings-python``
-     - Enables the ``ffi`` feature and regenerates sources in the python package.
+     - Enables the ``ffi`` feature and regenerates sources in the Python package.
    * - ``ffi``
      - Enable to include C foreign function interfaces.
    * - ``use-system-libs``